toastdriven/microsearch/README.rst

 With a source checkout, run:

+In Python 2:

     python -m unittest2 tests

+In Python 3:

+    python -m unittest tests

 Tests should be passing at all times under both Python 2.7 & Python 3.2.